 Glenn R Brown, Jr, PhD, age 90 of Moreland Hills, OH.
 Former Senior Vice President, Technology and Planning of The Standard Oil Company.
 Prominent Cleveland philanthropist and supporter of education and the arts.
 Passionate advocate for economic growth throughout Ohio and beyond.
 Beloved husband of Jeanette G. Brown (Gecsy); loving father of Robyn L. Boebinger (John) of Hudson, OH and Eric R. Brown of Hiram, OH; adored grandfather of Carolyn A. Odom of Groveport, OH, Charles W Boebinger of Washington, DC and Michael J Boebinger of Cleveland Heights, OH; dear brother of Dale K. Brown (Paula) of Spotsylvania, VA and Gary L. Brown of Locust Grove, VA and the late Ron, Ray and Terry Brown; predeceased by his wife Joanne Barnett (1972).
 Those who wish may make contributions in his memory to Playhouse Square Foundation or to a charity of choice.
-A Celebration of Dr Brown’s life will be held at a date and time to be determined.
+A Celebration of Dr Brown’s life (Ice Cream Social) will be held on Sunday, August 1st from 2-5 PM at Federated Church Family Life Center, 16349 Chillicothe Road, Chagrin Falls, OH 44023.
 Interment, Evergreen Cemetery, Chagrin Falls, OH.

 The Playhouse Square Foundation